 The Agile Master’s primary focus is the people, their interactions, and their emotions.
 The true Agile Master understands his teammates and likes to spend time with them.
 He treats them like human beings, respects them, and genuinely wants to give his best to help everyone become happier at their job.
 The goal is to contribute to everyone’s well-being, even at the cost of many self-sacrifices.
 This is what it means to be a true “servant-leader” – the Agile Master serves his teammates and while doing that he’s leading by example.
 This is the most powerful way to influence how people should treat each other and work together.
 Sometimes that could even mean confronting the managers, risking his job (Yes, this had happened to me!).

 How difficult is it for you to empathize with your team?

-In Part II we will answer some of the most frequently asked questions, like:
+In A Day of an Agile Master (Part II) we will answer some of the most frequently asked questions, like:

 Is being a Scrum Master a full-time job?

 How many teams should a single Scrum Master have?